Your questions, Answered

 • Uphold the masterplan, characteristics and quality of the Garden Village to be set out by the design codes.

-• Buckland has been undertaking ecology surveys across the site since as early as 2013 in order to gain the fullest possible picture of the flora and fauna across the site.
+• Buckland has been undertaking ecology surveys across the site as early as 2013, in order to gain the fullest possible picture of the flora and fauna across the site.
 Through this work we have been able to understand and identify areas of sensitivity that require protection, consider the impact of our initial masterplan layouts and plan areas of mitigation planting as well as explore opportunities to enhance wildlife and habitat.

 Ecological monitoring will continue throughout the development.
 Buckland plans for 70 hectares of natural green space, inclusion of good size gardens in the majority of homes, extensive tree planting, allotments and parks will introduce a significant range of new habitats over the existing open arable landscape.

 Welborne’s own heritage will be celebrated as part of the new community identity.
 The buried Neolithic long barrow, 53m in length will be one of the features within Welborne Park.
-Grade II listed Dean Farmhouse will be protected and the context of Boundary Oak School will be maintained through sensitive location of green buffers.
+Grade II listed Dean Farmhouse will be protected and the context of Boundary Oak School will be maintained through the sensitive location of green buffers.

 • Buckland envisages that the first phase and five years of development could include:

-• Up to 700 houses;
+• Up to 700 houses

-• Upgrades to junction 10 of the M27 (resulting in all-moves junction);
+• Upgrades to junction 10 of the M27 (resulting in all-moves junction)

-• Welborne Garden Village Trust in operation;
+• Welborne Garden Village Trust in operation

-• Community Development Worker in place : point of contact between residents and Buckland keeping residents informed on progress and organising community events;
+• Community Development Worker in place: point of contact between residents and Buckland keeping residents informed on progress and organising community events

-• First primary school;
+• First primary school

-• Regular bus service between Welborne and Fareham;
+• Regular bus service between Welborne and Fareham

-• Other open green spaces;
+• Other open green spaces

-• Gigabit fibre broadband to all homes.
+• Gigabit fibre broadband to all homes

 • Welborne is intended to become a long-term asset for the people of Hampshire, a development driven by place-making – as opposed to just housing numbers.
 It is genuinely envisioned as a place for all, whatever the age and income – a place where people will still want to live 100 years from now.